 Frozen Dead, Frozen Sleep, and Some Consequences

-Black and white + colour prints on premium bond paper, yarn, nails, rubber spray paint
+Black and white + colour digital prints on premium bond paper; yarn, nails, rubber spray paint

 Frozen Dead was produced as an aesthetic response to an imagined conspiracy theory, positing a morbid plot between global shipping industries, the international banana trade, technologies of refrigeration and climate control, and human cryonics (or practices of cryogenic freezing).
 Synthesizing from an extended body of research into the technological development of refrigerated sea transport and the grotesque criminal history of the US' United Fruit Corporation, the installation's aesthetic decisions consciously reflect its paranoid source narratives, wildly attempting to parse a story from the surfeit of archival (and faux-archival) information.
 Though no clear narrative ever ultimately emerges, the images and documents all point to strange visual and textual overlaps between bananas, human bodies, the transportation of commodities, and the technological control of biological organisms.